ducnguyen77/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 LAYING (value 6): subject was laying down during the test

-3. Mean and the standard deviation measurements
+III.
+Mean and the standard deviation measurements

 tBodyAccMeanX